Chemaclass/chemaclass.com/content/blog/2024-12-11-the-cypherpunks.md

 2. Philosophy and Goals
 3. Impact and Legacy
 4. Challenges and Criticisms
+5. Precursors to Bitcoin
-5. Bitcoin and the Cypherpunk Legacy
+6. Bitcoin and the Cypherpunk Legacy
-6. Conclusion
+7. Conclusion

 ## Who were the Cypherpunks?